 Short-Term Foster Care

-Throughout your fostering work with Excel, you’ll be supported by a supervising social worker who will help guide you in the care of your placement and will also work closely with local authorities to make a long-term plan for their future.
+Throughout your short-term fostering work with Excel, you’ll be supported by a supervising social worker who will help guide you in the care of your placement and will also work closely with local authorities to make a long-term plan for their future.

 By working with Excel Fostering and becoming a foster carer offering short-term services, you’ll be helping support children and young people through a difficult part of their lives and help them plan for their future – whether that future includes a return to their birth parents or not.
-Along with the rewarding experience of caring for a foster placement, you’ll also have the opportunity to help rebuild familial bonds and bring families closer together.
+Along with the rewarding experience of caring for a foster child, you’ll also have the opportunity to help rebuild familial bonds and bring families closer together.

-As an independent agency, we work with local authorities to provide high-quality care services to young people in need.
+As an independent fostering agency, we work with local authorities to provide high-quality care services to young people in need.
 If you’re over 21 years of age, in good health, have a spare room in your home and are interested in starting your fostering career, then we would love to hear from you.
 After completing the assessment process and becoming a registered carer with Excel, you’ll receive a competitive weekly allowance as well as important parenting skills training to help provide the best service possible.

 Make a difference, change a life and start a new career today by contacting the Excel Fostering office.
 Whether you’re looking for more information or want to apply, our team would love to hear from you.
 Contact us directly today for more information on temporary foster care.